just-hms/data-mining-and-machine-learning-notes/docs/6-Clustering.md

 In the third case outliers are also included.

-With DBSCAN we follow dense regions, and if we fix the right Eps and minPts we can identify correctly these clusters.
+With DBSCAN we follow dense regions, and if we fix the right $\varepsilon$ and minPts we can identify correctly these clusters.
 Here the density is important.

 We are also able to find outliers in the last example.

 It works well here because we have that density of clusters are similar to each other.

-If we have clusters of different densities, we are not able to find them, because if we set Eps and minPts they may be good for a particular density.
+If we have clusters of different densities, we are not able to find them, because if we set $\varepsilon$ and minPts they may be good for a particular density.

 It works very well if clusters have same densities.